nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

 ## Pre-requisites

 > [!INSTALLATION]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set up Nextflow and a container engine needed to run this pipeline.
 At the moment, nf-core/airrflow does NOT support using conda virtual environments for dependency management, only containers are supported.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
+Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) before running the workflow on actual data.

 For the purpose of running this tutorial on your local machine, we recommend a docker installation.

 To install docker, follow the instructions [here](https://docs.docker.com/engine/install/).
-After installation on linux, don't forget to check the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
+After docker installation on linux system, don't forget to check the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).

 ## Testing the pipeline with built-in tests